raphaeljayr/Rocket/README.md

 180BMPsketchA:

-  code to connect bmp180 to arduino, and output data to command line
+  code to connect bmp180 to arduino, and output data to command line, testing passed

 180BMPsketchB:

-  edit. figure out how to input bmp180 data into hc12, the reciever, then transmit to ground.
+  input bmp180 data into hc12, (reciever)